themmj/tme/README.md

 Aggregates are a cluster of domain objects treated like a singel unit.
 A single aggregate root is exposed which manages all other components.

 The tme::core::graphics::Batcher is the top level part of the graphics abstraction.
 It contains a list of batches and a mapping table.
-It only exposes a set and unset method which both take in a tme::core::graphics::Batchabe object.
+It only exposes a set and unset method which both take in a tme::core::graphics::Batchable object.
 Based on this the Batcher will either perform an upsert or an removal of the objects data inside one of the Batches it sees fit.
 The batcher is the aggregate root exposing a set and unset method and manages the corresponding batches and mappings accordingly.
-That way optimal distribution of graphics objects into buffers is completely abstracted and higher level components only have to set and unset the tme::core::Batchable objects they want to render.
+That way optimal distribution of graphics objects into buffers is completely abstracted and higher level components only have to set and unset the tme::core::graphics::Batchable objects they want to render.

 ### Repository